VILHEM-2004/PRODIGY-WEB-DEVELOPMENT/README.md

 Welcome to the Prodigy Infotech Internship Projects repository!
 This repository features five distinct tasks completed as part of the internship at Prodigy Infotech.
 Each task demonstrates the application of skills acquired and technologies explored during the internship, reflecting both learning and practical implementation.

+💻 For the best experience, please view this website on a desktop device.

 ## Projects

 1. **PRODIGY_WD_01 - Responsive Landing Page**